bmc/brizzled/source/_posts/2017-11-03-more-kid-names.markdown

 Was anyone _so_ enamored with the books, and the Peter Jackson movies, that they chose to name their kids after Middle Earth characters?

-I think you already know the answer to that.
+I think you already know the answer to that question.

 <!-- more -->